amageed/Regextra/README.md

 ## Template Formatting

 Template formatting allows you to perform named formatting on a string template using an object's matching properties.
-It's available via the static `Template.Format` method and the string extension method, `TemplateFormat`.
+It's available via the static `Template.Format` method and the string extension method, `FormatTemplate`.
 The formatter features:

   - Nested Properties
   - Standard/Custom string formatting